Vijay Singh: PGA Tour

 On 6 June 2011, Singh missed his tee-time for the U.S. Open qualifying in Columbus, Ohio.
 At the time, this ended the longest active streak of consecutive majors played by a professional golfer, at 67.

 On 30 January 2013, Singh admitted to using deer-antler spray while not knowing that it is a banned substance.
 The PGA Tour later dropped its case against him.
 On 8 May 2013, Singh sued the PGA Tour for exposing him to public humiliation and ridicule during a 12-week investigation into his use of deer-antler spray.
 On 20 November 2018, the PGA Tour and Singh announced that the lawsuit had been settled.
 The PGA Tour confirmed that it does not believe that Singh intended to gain an unfair advantage over his fellow competitors in this matter.
 Other terms of the settlement were not announced.

-In 2016, he finished second at the Quicken Loans National, three strokes behind winner Billy Hurley III.

-In March 2019, Singh shot his way into the final group of the final round of the Honda Classic.
-Singh shot even-par to finish sixth, three strokes behind winner Keith Mitchell.
-At age 56, he nearly became the oldest winner in PGA Tour history.

-PGA Tour Champions career
+PGA Tour Champions

 Singh played his first PGA Tour Champions event in 2013, finishing T6 at the Pacific Links Hawai'i Championship.
+During this era, he still played some PGA Tour events, finishing second at the Quicken Loans National, three strokes behind winner Billy Hurley III.

-On 23 April 2017, Singh won the Bass Pro Shops Legends of Golf with Carlos Franco.

-On 11 March 2018, Singh won the Toshiba Classic.

-On 15 July 2018, Singh won one of the PGA Tour Champions' major tournaments, the Constellation Senior Players Championship in a playoff over Jeff Maggert.

-On 11 November 2018, Singh won the season-ending Charles Schwab Cup Championship in Phoenix, Arizona.
+In 2017, Singh won his first senior event, the Bass Pro Shops Legends of Golf with Carlos Franco.
+In March 2018, Singh won the Toshiba Classic.
+Four months later, in July, Singh won one of the PGA Tour Champions' major tournaments, the Constellation Senior Players Championship in a playoff over Jeff Maggert.
+At the end of the season, in November, Singh won the season-ending Charles Schwab Cup Championship in Phoenix, Arizona.
 The victory was worth $440,000.
 By winning the tournament, he also finished fourth in the season-long Charles Schwab Cup, winning an additional $200,000.

+In March 2019, Singh shot his way into the final group of the final round of the Honda Classic.
+Singh shot even-par to finish sixth, three strokes behind winner Keith Mitchell.